Nursing (AAS) (prelicensure program)

 SUNY Delhi is recognized as a leader in nursing education, with a long history of providing nursing education to serve local and state-wide healthcare needs.

-Our Associate of Applied Science in Nursing degree will prepare you to work as a Registered Nurse.
+Our Associate in Applied Science in Nursing degree will prepare you to work as a Registered Nurse.
 In this two-year program, students learn to take personal responsibility for their patients and to make decisions with regard to the physical, psychological, spiritual and emotional needs of each patient.
 Direct, holistic patient care is emphasized.

 In our program, you’ll gain vital real-world experience in clinical rotations at primary, secondary and tertiary health care settings.
 The mental health component of the program gives students exposure in both acute care and community treatment programs.